 2) Frequently Asked Questions in Quantitative Finance - Paul Wilmott

 Paul Wilmott is known for his stimulating, engaging and humourous works on quantitative finance.
 He has also applied his talents to writing an interview Q&A book, in Frequently Asked Questions in Quantitative Finance.
 So, what does the book cover and is it worth an investment, especially if you already own Paul Wilmott on Quantitative Finance?
 Its main advantage is that it provides both a short and long version of an answer to a particular 'FAQ'.
 This means that the book can be scanned rapidly, if you wish to gain a quick insight into certain topics.
 Talking of topics, the book covers predominantly Stochastic Calculus, Geometric Brownian Motion, Black-Scholes as well as Volatility Modelling and the CAPM.
-This book is definitely one for the shelf at home, prior to heading into that dreaded interview room.
+This book is definitely one for the shelf at home, prior to heading into the interview room.

 3) Quant Job Interview Questions And Answers - Mark S. Joshi, Nick Denson, Andrew Downes